The topic of this page is Diabetes and Diabetes Medications.

 These drugs lower the glucose levels in the blood by decreasing the amount of glucose produced by the liver and by making the cells more sensitive to insulin.
 A drug that belongs to this class is Metformin (Glucophage).

 Biguanides are usually taken twice a day.
 Common side effects are:

-Thiazolidinediones, or glitazones, are adjunctive therapy for type 2 diabetes.
+Thiazolidinediones, or glitazones, are adjunctive diabetes medication therapy for type 2 patients.
 These drugs reduce the production of glucose in the liver and help insulin to work better in the muscles.
 Members of this class of drug include:

-Side effects of using Thiazolidinediones include water retention, leading to weight gain and edema.
+Side effects of using this class of diabetes medication include water retention, leading to weight gain and edema.

 * Alpha-glucosidase Inhibitors

 Alpha-glucosidase inhibitors work by preventing the digestion of carbohydrates, such as table sugar and starch, hence, reducing the impact of carbohydrates on blood glucose.
 To have maximal effect, it should be taken at the start of main meals.